 As you can see, I’ve been really unhappy with GoDaddy lately.
 I build websites for tons of clients, so I want to make sure that the hosting company I recommend gives tip-top service at the highest quality.
 Whatever happened to GoDaddy, they no longer live up to my (admittedly lofty) expectations for a modern hosting company.
 I was curious how much I’m spending yearly on GoDaddy products, because I’m considering a change.
 So I navigated to my Renewals & Billing page and discovered that IT IS ACTUALLY IMPOSSIBLE TO SEE HOW MUCH I AM SPENDING ON GODADDY PRODUCTS PER YEAR.
 How is this legal?
 I’m a customer.
 I want to see my financials.
 Why so shady, GoDaddy?

 So that was the last straw, and now I’m officially breaking up with GoDaddy.
-I’ve been testing out alternative hosts, and so far I’ve been the most impressed with SiteGround.
-I’ll continue to add other options here as I test them.
+I’ve been testing out alternative hosts, and after a lot of testing, I’m most impressed with Green Geeks.

 WOULD YOU LIKE ME TO BUILD A WEBSITE FOR YOU?